thetaZhang/AttentionModule/README.md

 python ./model/model_test
 ```

-It can automatically compare the simulation and model verification results.
+It can generate random data and automatically compare the simulation and model verification results.
 The output data is located in the generate directory.

 ## directory structure